Central Body Components

 Shape Parameters

-Sphere Enter the radius of the spherical central body in the selected distance unit.
+Sphere This is specified by the radius of the spherical central body in the selected distance unit.

-Triaxial Ellipsoid Enter the Semi-Major Axis, the Semi-Mid Axis, and the Semi-Minor Axis of the ellipsoidal central body in the selected distance unit.
+Triaxial Ellipsoid This is specified by the Semi-Major Axis, Semi-Mid Axis, and Semi-Minor Axis of the ellipsoidal central body in the selected distance unit.

-Oblate Spheroid Enter the Minimum and Maximum radii of the oblate spheroidal central body in the selected distance unit.
-When you click OK or Apply, the Flattening Coefficient is displayed in a read-only field.
-This coefficient is calculated by dividing the minor radius by the major radius and subtracting the quotient from 1:
+Oblate Spheroid This is specified by the Minimum and Maximum radii of the oblate spheroidal central body in the selected distance unit.
+When you edit this for an editable component and click OK or Apply, the Flattening Coefficient is displayed in a read-only field.
+This coefficient is calculated by dividing the minor radius by the major radius and subtracting the quotient from 1, as shown in the following equation:

 flattening coefficient

-To add new shape profiles to the central body, click and select them in the dialog box that is displayed.
+To add new shape profiles for an editable component, click and select them in the dialog box that is displayed.
 You can select one of these new profiles from the Shape menu, along with the three basic profiles.

 Attitude